-It is a behavioural analytics tool that shows you how your customers interact with your website or product.
+It is a behavioral analytics tool that shows you how your customers interact with your website or product.
 With KissMetrics, you can also create A/B tests.
-This test show how changes made on your website or product design and functionality can affect your conversion, and make sure that you are choosing the right variations to reach your goals.
+This test shows how changes made on your website or product design and functionality can affect your conversion, and make sure that you are choosing the right variations to reach your goals.

 Pros: A/B tests, easy filtering options, detailed data, simple integration.